-As major porn site PornHub faces backlash over its enabling of sex trafficking, it’s timely that the story of Mia Khalifa is once again making headlines.
+As a major porn site, Pornhub faces backlash over its enabling of sex trafficking, it’s timely that the story of Mia Khalifa is once again making headlines.

-Born in Lebanon, Khalifa moved to the U.S when she was seven.
+Where is Mia Khalifa from originally?
+Born in Lebanon, Khalifa moved to the U.S. when she was seven.
 In 2014, a 21-year-old Khalifa, now a sports commentator and social media personality, was approached by a man who asked if she’d ever considered filming porn.
 Despite only spending three months in the industry and creating 11 videos, Khalifa became the number 1 searched pornstar on the site, attracting a wild amount of attention.

 This was partly because one of the videos she’d made for porn studio BangBros featured the Lebanese-born Khalifa wearing a hijab.
 Khalifa herself is a Christian, and despite expressing concern about wearing the garment, the directors maintained that it would be fine, yet Khalifa claimed she felt “pressured” into doing the scene.
 It wasn’t fine.